-- (1) A recycling or salvage plan for partial or total demolition shall be provided.
-Not Applicable - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
+- (1) A recycling or salvage plan for partial or total demolition shall be provided. - Not Satisfied - A recycling plan has not been submitted. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.

-Not Applicable - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.

-- (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.
+Not Applicable - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided. - Not Applicable - (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.

+Not Applicable

-Not Applicable - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
+- (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
 The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties.

+- Not Applicable

-- (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height. - Not Applicable - (7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
+- (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.

+- Not Applicable

+- (7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
 Due to flooding concerns, all redevelopment projects shall, whenever practicable, and economically reasonable, move all critical mechanical and electrical systems to a location above base flood elevation.

+- Not Applicable